Order Entry

 |---|---|---|---|

-| Market Order | Buy/Sell NOW | Guaranteed Execution | Unknown Price (Slippage) |
+| Market Order | Buy/Sell immediately at best price | Guaranteed execution | Price uncertainty (Slippage) |

-| Limit Order | Buy/Sell at specific price | Guaranteed Price | No Execution Guarantee |
+| Limit Order | Buy/Sell at a specific price or better | Price certainty | Execution is not guaranteed |

-| Stop Limit | Sell at limit if triggered | Price Control | May not fill in a crash |
+| Stop Limit | Trigger a limit order at a level | Price control on exit | May not fill in fast-moving markets |

-Advanced Order Entry
+Advanced Order Entry Strategies

-Common Mistakes ("Fat Finger" Errors)
+Common Mistakes and "Fat Finger" Errors

 Real-World Example: The Knight Capital Glitch